tomrpl/defiscan/src/content/protocols/possum-labs.md

 3. Users can withdraw funds prior to the upgrade during a 7-day exit window
 4. The implementation of the vote, and Adapter upgrade, is executed permissionlessly via `executeMigration()`

-Given that the confirmation of an upgrade requires an on-chain vote BUT the exit window is only 7 days, the Exit Window score is Medium (we require a 30-day window for a Low score).
+Hence, protocol upgrades are initiated by a Multisig but protected with a 7-day exit window for users.

+> Exit Window score: M

 ## Accessibility

-Currently, Possum Labs offers only a single frontend without any backup solution resulting in a High risk score.
+Currently, Possum Labs offers only a single user interface without a backup solution in case of the shutdown of the user interface or censoring of users.

-However, note that the team aims to open-source the user interface giving users a potential backup solution.
+> Accessibility score: L

 # Technical Analysis